 Courts apply the categorical approach to determine whether an instant or prior conviction for a substantive offense qualifies as a "crime of violence" or "controlled substance offense" under §4B1.2.
-The circuits are split, however, on whether the categorical approach applies to determine whether inchoate offenses qualify separately as predicate offenses under §4B1.2.
+The circuits are split, however, on whether the categorical approach applies to determine whether the inchoate offense of conspiracy qualify separately as predicate offenses under §4B1.2.
+The circuit also had split on whether